 - complete at least one semester of coursework at an accredited institution in the United States

+A cumulative and science GPA of 2.5 is strongly recommended to be considered for admissions.
 This coursework may be taken at any accredited community college, college, or university.

 The table below shows exact course requirements.
 These are based on number of credits, not courses.
 This means you must have at least the number of credits for each requirement.
 For example, a three-credit biology course doesn't meet our minimum requirement, so you'll need to take at least one more biology course, or find a different course with more credits.